 "Today’s Commission action is cabined to ETPs holding one non-security commodity, Bitcoin," said Gensler, in a statement published on the SEC’s website.
 “It should in no way signal the Commission’s willingness to approve listing standards for crypto asset securities.”

-In spite of this statement, the popularity of Ethereum and the fact that Ethereum ETFs have been approved in nearby jurisdictions could suggest that we will eventually see a spot Ethereum ETF get the greenlight.
+In spite of this statement, the popularity of Ethereum and the fact that Ethereum ETFs have been approved in nearby jurisdictions suggested that a spot Ethereum ETF may get the greenlight.

-Dissenting voices within the SEC itself may also play a role in making this a reality, as some members hold a positive sentiment towards approving spot crypto ETFs.
-This was especially evident in a recent statement by Commissioner Hester Pierce.
+Dissenting voices within the SEC itself also played a role in making this a reality, as some members hold a positive sentiment towards approving spot crypto ETFs.
+This was especially evident in a statement by Commissioner Hester Pierce.

 “Perhaps the one silver lining here is now that we know that the Commission can execute a robust correlation analysis, perhaps the road to approving other spot crypto ETPs will not be as bumpy,” she wrote.

-Since the approval of the US’ first spot Bitcoin ETFs, experts have given divided opinions on when Ethereum will be given the same treatment by regulators.
+Since the approval of the US Bitcoin ETFs, experts had been giving divided opinions on when Ethereum would be given the same treatment by regulators.

-Generally, what these experts agree on is that the key date to watch right now is May 23rd of this year.
-This date is the SEC’s final deadline to rule on a proposal for a spot Ethereum ETF by VanEck.
+Generally, what these experts agreed on is that the key date to watch was May 23rd.
+This date was the SEC’s final deadline to rule on a proposal for a spot Ethereum ETF by VanEck.

-Meanwhile, earlier (more flexible) deadlines have continually been delayed by the SEC.
-Recently, this included the January 18 deadline for a spot ETF proposal by Fidelity, which was pushed back to March 5, and has a final deadline of August 3rd, 2024.
+Earlier more flexible deadlines had continually been delayed by the SEC.
+This included the January 18 deadline for a spot ETF proposal by Fidelity, which was pushed back to March 5, and had a final deadline of August 3rd, 2024.

-Opinions differ drastically, however, when it comes to speculating on how likely it is that spot Ethereum ETFs will be approved by this deadline.
+Opinions differed drastically, however, when it came to speculating on how likely it was that spot Ethereum ETFs will be approved by this deadline.

-According to Bloomberg ETF analyst Eric Balchunas, the chance of an Ethereum spot ETF being approved by May is as high as 70%.
+According to Bloomberg ETF analyst Eric Balchunas, the chance of an Ethereum spot ETF being approved by May was as high as 70%.

-However, JPMorgan is not as bullish.
+However, JPMorgan was not as bullish.
 In a note to clients cited by CoinDesk, the firm expressed its skepticism that the SEC will give its approval by May of this year.
-Instead, the firm’s analysts believe that the chance of the first US spot Ethereum ETF being approved in this timeframe is less than 50%.
+Instead, the firm’s analysts believed that the chance of the first US spot Ethereum ETF being approved in this timeframe was less than 50%.

 Meanwhile, in a statement to Cointelegraph, digital asset lawyer Joe Carlasare expressed his belief that Ethereum ETFs will likely be approved this year, but not in the timeframe that many people are anticipating.